ajitagupta/howtoacethebehavioralinterview/README.md

 ## I) You
 ### 1. Background
 As an introduction, learn to narrate a different version of your CV and career path.
 Who are you?
 Where / what did you study and why?
 What were your most important career decisions?
-Present yourself as a self-effacing, intelligent, hard-working, conscientious and driven person.
+Present yourself as a self-effacing, intelligent, hard-working, conscientious and driven person whom the team can trust and who fits into company culture.
 Now let the company representative do the same about him- / herself.
 ### 2. Strengths and Weaknesses
 Make a list of your strengths and weaknesses (ask others for help).
 Think about examples of how and where your strengths have helped you do well.
 Next, jot down areas for improvement.
 Describe yourself with 3-4 adjectives.
 ### 3. Exceptional Achievements